Your Holistic Guide to Perimenopause and Menopause

 This may mean saying 'no' more often, cutting back on work responsibilities if this is an option, delegating more and sharing the load, and getting rid of unnecessary commitments (as well as not trying to do too much!)

-✔️Try to eat to keep blood sugar levels and energy balanced and even, aiming for regular wholegrain carbs/lower sugar meals, adequate protein, and lots of fibre (as covered earlier in this post).
-These all help to reduce the effects of stress on the body and mind, as blood sugar ‘spikes and crashes’ from high sugar/refined carb/low protein meals will often worsen food cravings and fatigue.
-It's extremely common to crave sugar and ‘white’carbs when stressed or tired, as this is the bodies way of trying to get a quick energy fix, yet it actually tends to make symptoms worse overall - understanding why cravings are occurring can be helpful (rather than wondering what is going on!).
+To support your body during times of stress, try to eat to keep blood sugar levels and energy balanced and even, aiming for regular wholegrain carbs/lower sugar meals, adequate protein, and lots of fibre.These all help to reduce the effects of stress on the body and mind, as blood sugar ‘spikes and crashes’ from high sugar/refined carb/low protein meals will often worsen food cravings and fatigue.
+It's extremely common to crave sugar and ‘white’carbs when stressed or tired, as this is the bodies way of trying to get a quick energy fix, yet it actually tends to make symptoms worse overall - understanding why cravings are occurring can be helpful.

 Recognise your body and mind are going through a large period of change, that although natural, may require you to slow things down and listen to your body more.
-This can often have a silver lining, as you become more aware of looking after yourself and investing in your health - which pays off massively in the long term!
+This can often have a silver lining, as you become more aware of looking after yourself and investing in your health - which pays off massively in the long term!.

 We take a deep dive into how stress works, how the mind and body are connected, and practical evidence based ways to reduce stress (and improve your ability to manage it) in our Reboot and Take control of your Stress courses.